Side Plank Yoga Pose: (Vasisthasana)

 Name: Side Plank

-· The most performed form of the side plank is performed by positioning on one side, with the elbow and forearm resting on the ground / mat, lower limbs extended and feet together, with the pelvis raised from the ground in line with the head, shoulders and spine. reached this position and alignment, try to always maintain it with the correct technique.
+The most performed form of the side plank is performed by positioning on one side, with the elbow and forearm resting on the ground/mat.
+The lower limbs extended and feet together, with the pelvis raised from the ground in line with the head, shoulders and spine.
+However, other variations do exist.

-· Here are some tricks to perform the side plank in the best possible way:
+Here are some tricks to perform side plank:

-· position yourself on the ground on one side with the elbow and forearm supported, forming an angle of 90 degrees;
+- Firstly, position yourself on the ground on one side with the elbow and forearm supporting, forming an angle of 90 degrees;·

-· head, shoulders, spine and pelvis in complete alignment;
+- The head, shoulders, spine and pelvis should be aligned;·

-· lift the pelvis by starting the movement from the elbow and feet and use force to prevent torso and pelvis tilts by contracting the buttock muscles, oblique abdominals and square of the loins;
+- Lift the pelvis by starting the movement from the elbow and feet; prevent the torso and pelvis from tilting;

-· In any case, it is not important how long we hold the position but it is much more useful to focus on adequate muscle engagement.
+- Maintain the position.
+In any case, it is not important how long we hold the position, but it is much more useful to focus on adequate muscle engagement.

-Another very popular execution in gyms is the one represented by the side plank "in motion" or starting from the original position, instead of remaining in isometry, we let the hip fall towards the ground before lifting it again until it reaches the starting point. important in this variant is in the descent phase not to rotate the chest, therefore maintaining more and more the stability of the trunk and not losing tension when we touch the ground.
+Another popular execution in gyms is the one represented by the side plank “in motion”.
+Starting from the original position, instead of remaining stationary, allow the hips to fall towards the ground before lifting back to the starting point.
+During this motion, do not rotate the chest.
 Before moving on to this exercise, we recommend a good execution technique on the isometric side plank.

 Poses Commonly Transitioned too: